1965 in the Vietnam War: April

-President Johnson met with FBI Director J. Edgar Hoover and noted that, according to U.S. intelligence reports, American protests against the war were part of a strategy of China, North Vietnam and the American members of the "New Left"; with the goal that "intensified antiwar agitation in the United States would eventually create a traumatic domestic crisis leading to a complete breakdown in law and order" and that "U.S. troops would have to be withdrawn from Vietnam in order to restore domestic tranquility."
+Johnson met with FBI Director J. Edgar Hoover and noted that, according to U.S. intelligence reports, American protests against the war were part of a strategy of China, North Vietnam and the American members of the "New Left"; with the goal that "intensified antiwar agitation in the United States would eventually create a traumatic domestic crisis leading to a complete breakdown in law and order" and that "U.S. troops would have to be withdrawn from Vietnam in order to restore domestic tranquility."

 Companies E and F, 2/3rd Marines participated in the first coordinated ground operation with ARVN forces.

+The VC 506th Battalion, backed by local forces, overran So Do, a post manned by a ranger company and a small Popular Forces detachment, 3km northwest of Bao Tri.
+ARVN losses were 35 dead, 16 wounded, one missing, and 51 weapons lost.
+In coordination with the assault, mortars hit Bao Tri's Chieu Hoi center, inflicting 37 casualties, and a 57mm recoilless rifle sunk a landing craft 9km west of So Do, killing one and wounding four.